Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Electrophysiological Data

 \subsubsection{TDE Analysis}

 We limit the present analysis to three subjects, S12, S17, and S27, based on the goodness of raw data quality.
-This means that visual inspection deemed no manual artefact rejection necessary.
-Prior to application of TDE protocols, the data are downsampled to 1,250~Hz and segmented into intervals of 200~ms duration starting 15~ms before stimulus onset.
+Prior to application of TDE approaches, the data are downsampled to 1,250~Hz and segmented into intervals of 200~ms duration starting 15~ms before stimulus onset.
 This way, we generate 1,000 segments per subject, each containing 250 time bins, with a spacing of $dt=0.8$~ms. In a subsequent analysis, segmentation is not time-locked to the stimulus onset.
 Here we again segment the downsampled data into 200 ms intervals, but this time across the entire time-series, amounting to 3628 segments.

-We then apply our antisymmetrized bispectrum and phase periodicity based TDE protocols between the CNAP channel and three EEG channels placed above the right somatosensory cortex, F4, CP4, and P4.
-We adopt a similar bootstrapping procedure as outlined in Experiment I (Section~\ref{sec:expGauss}) with $n_{boot} = 500$ to determine the confidence of TDE outputs.
+We then apply our antisymmetrized bispectrum and phase periodicity based TDE approaches between the CNAP channel and three EEG channels placed above the right somatosensory cortex, F4, CP4, and P4.
+We adopt a similar bootstrapping procedure as outlined in Experiment I (Section~\ref{sec:expGauss}) with $n_{\text{boot}} = 500$ to determine the confidence of TDE outputs.
 Instead of filtering the results, we plot the entire distribution of obtained delay estimates and report its median.
-Ultimately, we compare the outcomes of stimulus-locked and non-time locked analyses.
+Ultimately, we compare the outcomes of stimulus-locked and non-time-locked analyses.